 Of course it goes without saying that no one can force you to get yourself vaccinated.
 It is entirely up to you.
 As a qualified nurse I always try and give as much impartial and accurate information as I can so that you can make that choice for yourself, it is not up to me what you do with that information and I would never try and force someones decision one way or the other.
 This goes against every ethical and moral guideline of medical practice and violates your most fundamental rights to informed consent, medical choice and bodily autonomy.
 However, I do urge you all to think very carefully before dismissing any qualified advice and recommendations on what vaccinations to get or not.

 At the end of the day, they are considered an essential part of the travel planning process for a reason.

-Did you enjoy this article?
+Did you eDid you enjoy this article?
 I would love to hear your thoughts in the comments section below or on my Facebook or Twitter pages and please feel free to share it with any or all of the social media buttons.
 If you want to get more great backpacking tips, advice and inspiration, please subscribe to updates via email in the box to your right.